-A parent dying is one of the hardest things that can happen to a young person.
-It can be really hard to make sense of how you feel.
+A parent dying is one of the hardest things a young person can go through and it can be really tough to understand or make sense of how you feel.

-Grief can affect you physically too.
-You might find it hard to sleep, not have much of an appetite, or have headaches or stomach aches, for example.
+Grief can also affect you physically.
+You might struggle with sleeping, lose your appetite, or have headaches or stomach aches, for instance.

-We all react differently to someone dying.
-How you feel might be affected by the relationship you had with your parent, how they died or how your family sees death, for example.
+Everyone reacts differently to loss.
+How you feel could depend on your relationship with your parent, how they died or even how your family views death.

-But it’s important to remember that you don’t have to go through this alone.
-There are lots of places where you can get help and support if you need it.
-However you’re feeling, things can get better.
-This page suggests a few things that might help you and places where you can get more support.
+But remember, you don’t have to face this alone.
+There are plenty of places that offer support if you need it.
+No matter how you’re feeling right now, things can get better.
+This page provides some ideas that might help and shares places where you can find more support.

 It’s good to talk